theo-lq/Python/README.md

 # Python
 Set of python's module.

-In this repository I store all the (at least one time) useful module I wrote in Python so that I can used them in upcoming projects.
+This repo is a collection of python modules that I have used at least more than once that I want to save and share as many times as possible.
+And of course use for upcoming projects.